-Perhaps the most popular kimchi during the spring and summer time is the Stuffed Oi Kimchi or Oi Sobagi.
+Perhaps the most popular kimchi during the spring and summer time is Stuffed Oi Kimchi or Oi Sobagi.
 Cucumbers are cooling and this kimchi is a tasty accompaniment on warm days.
 It also has a nice crunchy texture.
 Prepare oi sobagi in small quantities as it does not keep as long as the cabbage kimchi and should be consumed within one week.
 Use Kirby or small cucumbers easily available at the farmers markets at this time of the year.

 Another kimchi with a crunchy texture is the Kkakdugi (Korean Radish Kimchi).
 This is another kimchi that is not easily available at the stores.
 Fortunately, you can now make kkadugi at home as it is one of the easier kimchis to make.

 I have made this kimchi several times using a recipe adapted from the cookbook Discovering Korean Cuisine.
 These little cucumbers are from the farmers market I visited recently.
 If you would like to check out the post on the market, please click here.

-6 Kirby cucumbers
+- 6 Kirby cucumbers

-1 tbsp coarse salt
+- 1 tbsp coarse salt

-2 oz Chinese chives, finely chopped
+- 2 oz Chinese chives, finely chopped

-2 oz Korean radish, finely chooped
+- 2 oz Korean radish, finely chooped

-1 small carrot, finely chopped
+- 1 small carrot, finely chopped

-1 tbsp salted shrimp, finely chopped
+- 1 tbsp salted shrimp, finely chopped

-2 tbsp red pepper powder
+- 2 tbsp red pepper powder

-1 tsp finely minced ginger
+- 1 tsp finely minced ginger

-6 cloves garlic, finely minced
+- 6 cloves garlic, finely minced

-½ tsp sugar
+- ½ tsp sugar

 Rinse cucumbers and drain.
-Cut off the stem as well as the other end of cucumber and discard.
-Cut cucumber across the length into two halves.
+Cut off the both ends of cucumber.
+Halve cucumber lengthwise into two.
 Quarter each cucumber half along its length starting from the center of the cucumber leaving about ½ inch of the other end intact.